otammato/mongo_/README.md

 <br>

 ## Summary
-This is a simple CRUD Node.JS app built with Express and deployed on the infrastructure created by Terraform.
+This is a simple Node.JS app built with Express and deployed on the infrastructure created by Terraform.
+The app communicates directly with MySQL database launched on AWS RDS instance and performs CRUD operations with the database.

 <br><br>
 <p align="center" >